-This section describes the scoring criteria we will use to assess all Agri-Environment Climate Scheme applications, other than those for improving public access which are provided on a separate page.
+This section describes the scoring criteria we will use to assess all Agri-Environment Climate Scheme applications.

 The slurry storage element of applications will be scored separately.
 Targeted slurry storage scoring criteria, agreed with SEPA, can be found below.

 Slurry storage scoring criteria (MS Excel, Size: 14.1 kB)